YottaDB/YDBDoc/ProgGuide/commands.rst

 Key Words in VIEW Command
 +++++++++++++++++++++++++

-The following sections describe the keywords available for the VIEW command in YottaDB/GT.M.
+The following sections describe the keywords available for the VIEW command in YottaDB.

 **"BREAKMSG":value**

 Sets the value of the BREAK message mask.
-When YottaDB/GT.M processes a BREAK command, the BREAK message mask controls whether to display a message describing the source of the BREAK.
+When YottaDB processes a BREAK command, the BREAK message mask controls whether to display a message describing the source of the BREAK.

 The mask uses the following four values that are added together to provide the BREAKMSG value.